jyyang26/ReasonAny/README.md

 # ReasonAny

-Official Code of "ReasonAny: Incorporating Reasoning Capability to Any Model via Simple and Effective Model Merging"
+Official Code of "ReasonAny: Incorporating Reasoning Capability to Any Model via Simple and Effective Model Merging".

 # Experiment Setup